Mercantilism: Legacy

 Adam Smith criticized the mercantile doctrine that prioritized production in the economy; he maintained that consumption was of prime significance.
 Additionally, the mercantile system was well-liked by the traders as it involved what is now referred to as rent seeking.

 In specific instances, protectionist mercantilist policies also had an important and positive impact on the state that enacted them.
 Adam Smith, for instance, praised England's Navigation Acts of 1660 to 1760, as they greatly fostered the expansion of the British merchant fleet and played a central role in turning Britain into the world's naval and economic superpower from the 18th century onward.
 Some economists thus feel that protecting infant industries, while causing short-term harm, can be beneficial to a specific economy in the long term.

-In the 20th century, John Maynard Keynes (1883-1946) affirmed that motivating the production process was as significant as encouraging consumption, which benefited the new mercantilism.
+In the 20th century, John Maynard Keynes affirmed that motivating the production process was as significant as encouraging consumption, which benefited the new mercantilism.
 Keynes also affirmed that in the post-classical period the primary focus on gold- and silver-supplies (bullion) was rational.
 During the era before paper money, an increase in gold and silver was one of the ways of mercantilism increasing an economy's reserve or the supply of money.
-Keynes reiterated that the doctrines advocated by mercantilism aided the improvement of both the domestic and foreign outlay — domestic because the policies lowered the domestic rate of interest, and investment by foreigners by tending to create a favorable balance of trade.
+Keynes reiterated that the doctrines advocated by mercantilism aided the improvement of both the domestic and foreign outlay – domestic because the policies lowered the domestic rate of interest, and investment by foreigners by tending to create a favorable balance of trade.
 Keynes and other economists of the 20th century also realized that the balance of payments is an important concern.
 Keynes also supported government intervention in the economy as necessary, as did mercantilism.

 As of 2010, the word "mercantilism" remained a pejorative term, often used to attack various forms of protectionism.

 Paul Samuelson, writing within a Keynesian framework, wrote of mercantilism: "With employment less than full and Net National Product suboptimal, all the debunked mercantilist arguments turn out to be valid."

-Murray Rothbard (1926-1995), representing the Austrian School of economics, describes it this way:
+Murray Rothbard, representing the Austrian School of economics, describes it this way:

 Mercantilism, which reached its height in the Europe of the seventeenth and eighteenth centuries, was a system of statism which employed economic fallacy to build up a structure of imperial state power, as well as special subsidy and monopolistic privilege to individuals or groups favored by the state.
 Thus, mercantilism held exports should be encouraged by the government and imports discouraged.

 Rothbard viewed mercantilism not as a coherent economic theory but rather as a series of post-hoc rationalizations for various economic policies by interested parties.

 Neo-mercantilism

 Some systems that copy several mercantilist policies, such as Japan's economic system, are sometimes called neo-mercantilist.
-In an essay appearing in the May 14, 2007 issue of Newsweek, business columnist Robert J. Samuelson wrote that China was pursuing an essentially neo-mercantilist trade-policy that threatened to undermine the post–World War II international economic structure.
+Newsweek business columnist Robert J. Samuelson in 2007 wrote that China was pursuing an essentially neo-mercantilist trade-policy that threatened to undermine the post–World War II international economic structure.